 Gluten Free Cooking Tips

 There is a lot of talk lately about the gluten free diet.
-Proponents of this special eating plan claim that it has a variety of health benefits, from relieving asthma to combating the symptoms of celiac disease.
+Proponents of this special diet plan claim that it has a variety of health benefits, from relieving asthma to combating the symptoms of celiac disease.
+While perhaps less than 1% of the US population suffers from Celiacs, this can still be a very healthy dietary change to implement.
 If you are interested in going gluten free, then you need to be ready to make some major lifestyle changes.
 Need some help easing into it?
 Here are five tips for transitioning to gluten free cooking:

 Purchase over-the-counter gluten free meals

 While it is true that you can go to a specially store, stock up on gluten free products, and then attempt to put them all together into an appetizing meal, it may be your best bet to at least start out taking the easy route.
 Most grocery stores these days have special, gluten free sections, where you can pick out a variety of pre-packaged meal ideas that you can simply follow the directions to prepare.
 Your best bet though is to buy gluten free grains in bulk online.
 You can purchase millet, quinoa, buckwheat and other grains in quantities up to 25 pounds or more and save significant amounts of money over purchasing small boxes in the grocery story.

 You don’t necessarily have to go on a “special” diet or shop from an expensive health food store to adhere to a gluten free health regimen.
 It is likely that many of the diet staples you eat now are actually gluten free.
 For example, look for poultry, fish, and other meats that have no added preservatives, flavorings, or sauces; choose plain, additive-free dairy products; eat all the fruits, vegetables, potatoes, beans, nuts, legumes, seeds, and tofu you want!